Hopdoddy, Hattie B’s, and More: 15 Memphis Restaurant Updates You’ve Been Waiting For

 — Saddle Creek (@saddlecreekshop) March 4, 2018

-1. Rise Open now, technically.
-Saddle Creek shopping center in Germantown.
+1. Rise Opened March 7, Saddle Creek shopping center in Germantown.

 Rise is a mostly breakfast cafe in Germantown with about 15 locations in the southeast, and this location is the first in Tennessee.
 They opened March 7, so I’m including them on this list.
 They have donuts, biscuit sandwiches, and a few other lunch-y things.
 Menu.

-2. Indian Pass Raw Bar – Opening March 12.
+2. Indian Pass Raw Bar – Opened March 12.
 Just west of Overton Square where Chiwawa used to be.

-This will be the next addition to our Places To Get Oysters In Memphis guide, and the newest seafood restaurant in Memphis.
+This is the latest addition to our Places To Get Oysters In Memphis guide, and the newest seafood restaurant in Memphis.
 The second location of the popular Florida restaurant means you can expect seafood, obviously, including oysters, shrimp, crab legs, and gumbo, plus burgers and hot dogs, wine, and beer.
-They have a big patio, will be open every day, and will have live music Thursday – Saturday nights.
+They have a big patio, are open every day, and have live music Thursday – Saturday nights.
 Menu.

-3. Grecian Gourmet – Opening March 13.
+3. Grecian Gourmet – Opened March 13.
 412 S. Main downtown where Onix used to be a while ago.

 The Memphis Flyer reports that Fuel Cafe (which has been closed for a while) will reopen on March 13 with a focus on pizza made in their new pizza oven and a “total reinvention”.
 Check out the article for more.

-5. Hopdoddy – Open in a few weeks?
+5. Hopdoddy – Opens April 2.
 Overton Square where YOLO used to be.

-I caught this beloved Austin-based burger chain installing their sign on March 7 and my pal Shannon got a peek inside recently, but Hopdoddy hasn’t released an opening date yet.
-Burgers, fries, salads, shakes, booze.
+I caught this beloved Austin-based burger chain installing their sign on March 7 and my pal Shannon got a peek inside recently.
+Hopdoddy will have burgers, fries, salads, shakes, booze.
 Menu.

-6. Hattie B’s – Open in a few weeks/months?
+6. Hattie B’s – April 19.
 On Cooper in midtown where Easy Way used to be.